yujiri8/yujiri.xyz/software/renpy.md

 # How Renpy and I met

 [Renpy](https://renpy.org) is a visual novel engine.
-I got into after playing [Doki Doki Literature Club](/reviews/ddlc), which is made with it.
+I got into it after playing [Doki Doki Literature Club](/reviews/ddlc), which is made with it.
 DDLC is far and away the best story I've ever seen and had such a huge impact on me than it was the first game I ever played mods for.
 There's a large modding community and they've come up with some really great extensions to the story.
 After playing a few (I got lucky and tried most of the best ones first), I was finally motivated to make one myself.

 Hence came [MC's Revenge](/kaliruk/mc_revenge), a project I picked up from another modder who abandoned it for adoption.
 I finished MCR and the reception was good, so not long later I took up a much larger project that I'd actually been planning while I was making MCR, [Return To The Portrait](/kaliruk/return_to_the_portrait).